Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Background

 \subsection{Special Ad Audiences}

 In March 2018, the NFHA and others sued Facebook for allowing landlords and real estate brokers to exclude members of protected groups from receiving housing ads~\cite{FacebookCivilLawsuit}.
 The lawsuit was settled in March 2019, and Facebook agreed to make a number of changes to its ad targeting tools.
-Relevant here, Facebook agreed to change how Lookalike Audiences (LAL) works when used with housing, credit, and employment (HEC) ads~\cite{FacebookNFHASettlement}: \begin{displayquote} 5.
-Lookalike Audience (``LAL''): In the HEC Flow, LAL tool and marketing will be modified as follows:

-(a) LAL tool may consider the following user profile fields: country, region, profession and field of study.
-LAL tool will not consider the following user profile fields: age, gender, relationship status, religious views, school, political views, interested in, or zip code. \end{displayquote} Facebook now refers to this modified Lookalike Audiences tool as {\em Special Ad Audiences}~\cite{FacebookSpecialAdAudience}.
-Facebook says~\cite{FacebookSpecialAdCategory}: \begin{displayquote}
+Facebook now refers to this modified Lookalike Audiences tool as {\em Special Ad Audiences}.\if \icwsm~\cite{FacebookSpecialAdAudience}. \fi

-[Special Ad Audiences] will create an audience based on similarities in online behavior and activity but that does not use certain categories, including age, gender, ZIP code or other similar categories. \end{displayquote} From an advertiser's perspective, Special Ad Audiences are created just like Lookalike Audiences (i.e., based on a source Custom audience).
-A screenshot of Facebook's interface for creating Lookalike Audiences is shown in Figure~\ref{fig:creation} (left), and for Special Ad Audiences in Figure~\ref{fig:creation} (right).
+From an advertiser's perspective, Special Ad Audiences are created in the same manner as Lookalike Audiences (i.e., based on a source Custom audience).
+The minimum size for both types of these algorithmically generated audiences is 1\% of the population of the target location, regardless of the size of the source audience.
+In case of the US that means that the algorithm outputs audiences of 2.3 million users.